Can't connect to the App Store to download apps on your iPhone or iPad? Or are you having problems downloading an app or an update to an app?

 Try using an alternative WiFi network and see if that fixes the problem.

-This shouldn't stop you from accessing the App Store entirely, but if your iPhone is set to only download apps over WiFi you won't be able to download apps over a 3G/4G connection.
+While using your mobile network connection shouldn't stop you from accessing the App Store entirely, if your iPhone is set to only download apps over WiFi you won't be able to download apps over a 3G/4G connection.

 Try connecting to a reliable WiFi network and see if this allows downloads to go ahead.
-Or, if you think you can spare the data, open the Settings app and tap Mobile Data.
+Or, as long as you can spare the data, open the Settings app and tap Mobile Data.
 In the section headed 'Use mobile data for', make sure the slider beside App Store is set to on (green).

 Even if your settings allow you to download apps over a cellular connection, your data allowance for the month may be maxed out.

 Unfortunately it's not straightforward to monitor your data usage on iOS.
 It's a good idea to check the terms of your contract to see how much data you're allowed and to find out the date on which your data allowance is reset.
 If you know this information you can reset the Mobile Data statistics on your iPhone in Settings > Mobile Data on that day of the month and at least keep tabs on how much data you are using, and which apps are the biggest data swallowers.